 If your co-workers need further proof, then go to your doctor and get a note.
 Doctors are not supposed to write fake prescriptions; that lands them in a lot of trouble.
 However, you are not asking them to write a prescription for anything.
 Just a note that says, "Bad back."

 There is no scenario in which the doctor can get in trouble for this.
 If the case goes before a court, the jury will sympathize.
 You mean my doctor can get me off the softball team too??

 Say no to joining the team, but offer to keep track of stats at the games.

 This way you are still a team player, and you get extra credit for sacrificing your valuable out of office time.
 Plus you'll get initiative credit for doing your assigned tasks along with this additional project.
 Especially if your job is related to finance, math, spreadsheets, accounting, this is a great move.

 Your co-workers will all want to see their batting averages.
 Your boss will want to see how everyone is doing.
 You may even be asked to give a weekly presentation.

 Throw in some fancy graphs and don't be surprised when you see a promotion come your way by season's end.
 And that will be far more enjoyable than striking out on a three mile per hour fastball.

 Other Pieces of Medium Rare advice

-Want to have Medium Rare blog posts hand delivered to your inbox?
-Sweet!
-Just type your email address in the box and click the "create subscription" button.
-My list is completely spam free.
-No spam whatsoever.
-And you can opt out at any time.
+And if you'd like to subscribe for weekly Medium Rare posts delivered to your inbox simply enter your email address in the box below.
+No spam and you can unsubscribe at any time.